 - Use 8 bit when 16-bit is not needed.

-Note: The Substance CPU engine does not actually support 16-bit color or 8-bit greyscale.
+Note: The CPU version of the Substance Engine (SSE2) does not actually support 16-bit color or 8-bit greyscale.
 The GPU engine supports all 4 combinations of 8/16 bits and greyscale/color.
 Currently, only the CPU engine is used in Unity and Unreal Engine 4.

 - Minimize node output size whenever possible.